PrefectHQ/prefect/docs/concepts/flows.md

 # Flows

-Flows are the most basic Prefect object.
-Flows are the only Prefect abstraction that can be interacted with, displayed, and run without needing to reference any other aspect of the Prefect engine.
-A flow is a container for workflow logic and allows users to interact with and reason about the state of their workflows.
-It is represented in Python as a single function.
+Flows are the most central Prefect object.
+A flow is a container for workflow logic as-code and allows users to configure how their workflows behave.
+Flows are defined as Python functions, and any Python function is eligible to be a flow.

 ## Flows overview

-Flows are like functions.
+Flows can be thought of as special types of functions.
 They can take inputs, perform work, and return an output.
 In fact, you can turn any function into a Prefect flow by adding the `@flow` decorator.
 When a function becomes a flow, its behavior changes, giving it the following advantages:

-- State transitions are reported to the API, allowing observation of flow execution.
+- Every invocation of this function is tracked and all state transitions are reported to the API, allowing observation of flow execution.
-- Input arguments types can be validated.
+- Input arguments are automatically type checked and coerced to the appropriate types.
 - Retries can be performed on failure.
 - Timeouts can be enforced to prevent unintentional, long-running workflows.

-Flows also take advantage of automatic Prefect logging to capture details about [flow runs](#flow-runs) such as run time, task tags, and final state.
+Flows also take advantage of automatic Prefect logging to capture details about [flow runs](#flow-runs) such as run time and final state.

-All workflows are defined within the context of a flow.
-Flows can include calls to [tasks](/concepts/tasks/) as well as to other flows, which we call ["subflows"](#composing-flows) in this context.
+Flows can include calls to [tasks](/concepts/tasks/) as well as to other flows, which Prefect calls ["subflows"](#composing-flows) in this context.
 Flows may be defined within modules and imported for use as subflows in your flow definitions.

-Flows are required for [deployments](/concepts/deployments/) &mdash; every deployment points to a specific flow as the entrypoint for a flow run.
+[Deployments](/concepts/deployments/) elevate individual workflows from functions that you call manually to API-managed entities.

 !!! warning "Tasks must be called from flows"
     All tasks must be called from within a flow.
 Tasks may not be called from other tasks.